tatomyr/lordofpasswords/README.md

 Using this application is completely anonymous.
 It doesn't track your identity, so it doesn't know which user has issued the password.

-Moreover, it neither sends your data over the Internet nor stores it (except for the password length, which is being stored locally for the sake of convenience, so you don't have to enter the number each time).
+Moreover, it neither sends your data over the Internet nor stores it (except for the password length, which gets stored locally for the sake of convenience, so you don't have to enter the number each time).
 You can go completely offline, and your app will continue working because we don't rely on any remote database.
 So, no one could crack your sensitive data because it isn't stored anywhere but inside your head.